adrianmrozo/ds/src/legacy/README.md

 #### <u>Introduction to Docker </u>
 We were introduced to the concept of Docker Containers.
 The process of writing a Dockerfile, building a docker image, which then results in a container was endured.
 Docker volumes are used to insert or extract data from containers (mnemonic: box with hole).
 Using DockerHub to pull images, that somebody already built for us.
 Docker vs. virtual environments.
 Why do we need a requirements file and what do we store there?
 Then, we installed Docker and built our first Dockerfile, images and containers.
-Quick outlook on docker-compose.
+Also we made first steps in docker-compose.

 #### <u>An Attempt of Coding: Modularization </u>
 First, we ensured that our code could load data, as well as train, save and load a CNN.
 Predictions using the model were made as well.
 Then, we needed to cut our ML code into several autonomous, stand-alone snippets of python code: modules.